carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 .. option:: -disable-cb

-  Force usage of the generic CustomBehaviour class rather than using the target specific class.
-The generic class never detects any custom hazards.
+  Force usage of the generic CustomBehaviour and InstrPostProcess classes rather than using the target specific implementation.
+The generic classes never detect any custom hazards or make any post processing modifications to instructions.

 EXIT STATUS